Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 Cinnamon Sugar Gluten Free Cream Cheese Cookies

 With the change of seasons comes the change of flavors.
-We still have the sweet memories of cherry cupcakes, peach cream cheese tarts, and s’mores cakes.
-And now we can look forward to cozy apple spice cupcakes, cinnamon maple bread, and all desserts pumpkin!
+We still have the sweet memories of peach cream cheese tarts, and now we can look forward to cozy cinnamon maple bread, chewy pumpkin snickerdoodles, and vibrant cream cheese frosted red velvet cookies!

 • You can taste the cream cheese – If cream cheese is in the name, you want to taste it!
 Just like my cinnamon maple cream cheese frosting.